Universal Studios – found at 6000 Universal Boulevard, Orlando FL 32819

 - Woody Woodpecker’s Nuthouse Coaster… A very short, low impact coaster to help kids experience their first coaster ride.
 It’s much like Disney’s Barnstormer, or Goofy’s Sky School.
 Height restrictions 36″

 - Universal Orlando’s Horror Make-Up Show… a theater show on the art of makeup in Hollywood.
-You’ll see onstage demonstrations of makeup application, blood spurting, mechanical effects and more, interspersed with film clips from classic scenes
+You’ll see onstage demonstrations of makeup application, blood spurting, mechanical effects and more, interspersed with film clips from classic scenes.
+With interaction from the audience, the two hilarious hosts do a great job presenting this bit of movie magic.
+This is a great show, but not for the very squeamish.

 - Costumed Characters… You’ll see several Universal stars wandering around, including Shrek & Donkey, Spongebob, Transformers, Woody Woodpecker, Betty Boop, Marilyn Monroe, and more